SuzuSuzu-HaruHaru/league-standings/README.md

     teams: teams
 });
 ```
-where `team` is an array of unique identifiers of any type (ideally strings containing the names of the teams).
+where `team` is an array of unique identifiers of any type (ideally strings containing the names of the teams, as per the example above).
 Matches can be added via the `addMatches()` method

 ```javascript
 const matches = [